Aontú: Ógra Aontú

 Aontú's youth branch, Ógra Aontú, was formed in May 2020.
 Membership of the branch is open to Aontú members aged between 16 and 30.
 As of April 2024, John Bryan was leading the party's youth wing, but in October 2025 Bryan and several other Ógra members were expelled from the party over racist and antisemitic remarks posted to a WhatsApp group.

 Representatives

 The party has three representatives, TDs Peadar Tóibín and Paul Lawless (in Dáil Éireann) and Sarah O'Reilly (in Seanad Éireann), at national level.

-As of June 2024, Aontú has eight sitting representatives at local level, all of whom are county councillors in the Republic of Ireland.
+As of September 2026, Aontú has eleven sitting representatives at local level, ten of whom are county councillors in the Republic of Ireland and one councillor in Northern Ireland.

 Leadership

 Party leader

 The following are the terms of office as party leader.